Best Crypto Trading Apps

 The top crypto apps for Android and iOS

-Coinbase, eToro, and Binance can all be downloaded on Android tablets and mobile devices.
+Coinbase and Binance can all be downloaded on Android tablets and mobile devices.
 However, there are a lot of illegitimate apps out there on the Android App market.
-So be sure that the one you choose is legitimate.
+So be sure that the one you choose is squeaky clean.

 As for iOS, the Apple App Store tends to have a higher standard of security and a better level of auditing scrutiny of its providers.
 We’re still waiting for these to be integrated with common digital banks like Monzo.